 - UN agencies and INGOs have their own collective voice.
 But as because of different reasons, we the local and national NGOs has fragmentations.
 Some of UN agencies and INGOs asked about legitimacy whether we have any institutional framework of unity, all though we have a very informal relations with all the big networks and coordination especially in field level.

 - Whenever there are any crisis or the situation like shrinking space by any government decisions, INGOs goes together and negotiate with government, but we the local CSO/NGOs hardly able to go or take common position to negotiate.
 We consider that some time international, national and local NGOs should go together.
 These has created worse situation in the bureaucracy especially in local level, there are minimum respect to the local CSO/NGOs and they are the victim of rampant corruptions too.

 - There are unhealthy competition among the local CSO/NGOs too for getting projects whether it is from government, UN agencies and INGOs.
-And as because of this, there are some ill practices, like some of them hardly give overhead ( Please find one international research in this regard in following link http://coastbd.net/wp-content/uploads/2018/02/UROC.pdf ) , management cost and institutional development effort, although they have declared commitment in international level.
-Even they asked for contribution, while local CSO/NGOs especially who do not have such micro finance or other social business program.
-These situation creates a burden among local CSO/NGOs to grow, create unhealthy competition and as well compel for corruption too.
+And as because of this, there are some ill practices, like some of them hardly give overhead ( Please find one international research in this regard in following link http://coastbd.net/wp-content/uploads/2021/10/UROC.pdf ) , management cost and institutional development effort, although they have declared commitment in international level.
+Even they asked for a contribution, while local CSO/NGOs, especially those who do not have such microfinance or another social business program.
+This situation creates a burden among local CSO/NGOs to grow, creates unhealthy competition and as well compels corruption too.